Molecular Precision Mental Health

 Funding:

-This research was supported by the Stanley Medical Research Institute of the Theodore and Vada Stanley Foundation, USA (Grant IDs 00-093, 05T-678 and 08TGF-1257 to FML), the European Commission (EU FP7 HEALTH-F2-2010-242114 - OPTiMiSE) and is supported by the German Federal Ministry of Education and Research (BMBF – ESPRIT Network, FKZ: 01EE1407A).
+This research was supported by the Stanley Medical Research Institute of the Theodore and Vada Stanley Foundation, USA (Grant IDs 00-093, 05T-678 and 08TGF-1257 to FML), the European Commission (EU FP7 HEALTH-F2-2010-242114 - OPTiMiSE), and the German Federal Ministry of Education and Research (BMBF – ESPRIT Network, FKZ: 01EE1407A).
+Currently, we are supported by Endosane Pharmaceuticals GmbH, Berlin, Germany.

 Publications